SimJunYou/CS2113T-TP-UG/UG.md

 #### 3.6 Grade a existing module: `grade` (Tobias)

-Assign a grade to a module in the Scheduler.
+Assign a grade and its relevant module credits to a module in the Scheduler.
 Format: `grade <module Code> <module credit> <grade>`

 **Note:** <br>
-&nbsp;&nbsp;&nbsp;&nbsp;CS & CU are covered in the cap calculator <br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+CS & CU are covered in the cap calculator <br>
-&nbsp;&nbsp;&nbsp;&nbsp;All grades input must be in Caps. ie `A+`
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+All grades input will accept both lower case and upper case. ie `A+` or `a+`.

+**Warning:** <br>
+*

 Example of usage (step-by-step) :
-Firstly, add in a module taken this semester.
-Command: `add -m CS2101`
+Add in a module taken this semester by following the add command format mentioned earlier above. ie. `add -m CS2101`
-After the grade has been attained at the end of the semester, assign a grade to the respective module.
-`grade CS2101 4 B+`
+After the grade has been attained at the end of the semester, assign a grade to the respective module by following the grade format above. ie. `grade CS2101 4 B+`

 Example of output:
 ```
 Command:
 ⋗	grade CS2101 4 A-
 ════════════════════════════════════════════════════════════════════════════════
 Your module has been graded successfully.
 The module - 'CS2101: Effective Communication for Computing Professionals (4.0MC) (Grade: A-)'.

 ════════════════════════════════════════════════════════════════════════════════
 ```